 One of the conditions for a perfect market is that information is costless and all producers and consumers have equal access to information.
-This is clearly a very stringent condition few (if any) real-world markets can meet.
-Information is rarely if ever free, and normally
+This is clearly a very stringent condition

 14 Interviews were conducted with foreign and domestic dairy companies as background to the preparation of this note.
 We cannot reveal the identity of our sources or their companies since discussions touched on commercially sensitive information.